 The Geological Society

 Open to all Earth Sciences students, the Geological Society provide undergraduate bursary opportunities.
 Find out more about Geological Society of London Grants.

 Imperial College Earth Science and Engineering UROP Bursaries:

 What is UROP?
 UROP provides an opportunity for students who have yet to graduate from their degree to participate in real research.
 The express purpose is for the participant to acquire experience of the research undertaken by a particular member of staff or research group by either undertaking a project or developing technical skills.

 Who is eligible?
 Undergraduate students of all years in the Department of Earth Science and Engineering are invited to apply for a bursary.
 This includes students who are to graduate in the same summer as doing the UROP.
-In the event of more applicants than funding, students who are non-graduates in the same summer as doing the UROP will be given priority.

 Found a project supervisor?
 Here are the rules and guidelines for applications:

 - Applications for an individual bursary are invited from students registered as Imperial College Undergraduates at the time of application and whose proposed project placement lasts at least 4 weeks (full-time).

 - Projects are typically 6 or 8 weeks, though up to 12 weeks is possible